 About Lime Ears.

 Lime Ears was started by Emil Stolecki who is himself a musician/bass player.
 If you haven’t noticed, Lime is basically Emil spelt backwards.
 They are based out of Warsaw, Poland and have a very simple but intriguing line up of 4 models, Λ (lambda), Ψ (psi), Model X and flagship Aether R. Lime Ears cater to both pro-musicians and audiophiles, and make CIEMs as well as universal models with very attractive and intriguing designs.
-Some of Poland’s breakthrough metal bands like Katatonia and Decapitated endorse Lime Ears and can be seen sporting their IEMs in their concerts.
+Some of Poland and Europe’s breakthrough metal bands like Katatonia and Decapitated endorse Lime Ears and can be seen sporting their IEMs in their concerts.

 - Six balanced armature driver construction